Monitor and investigate

 View service health

 The Service Directory view lets you see at a glance how services reporting to Cloud Observability are performing.
 At a glance, you can view changes to performance on a service’s operations.
-View operation performance
+Table lists operations and compares latency, error percentage, and rate to the same values one hour ago.

 You can also see how well a service is instrumented for tracing, and where you can make improvements.
-Service IQ
+Cloud Observability shows a good instrumentation quality score and lists areas for improvement.

 Learn more: View service health